-Tecomaria capensis is almost always a shrub, but said to sometimes be a tree, for which it even has been given a number on the list of South African trees (SA Tree List No. 673.1).
+Tecomaria capensis is almost always a scrambling shrub, rarely a tree (SA Tree List No. 673.1).
 The plant is found on the South African south and east coasts as well as in parts of the Lowveld and Mozambique.
-The capensis specific adjective stems from the first description of the plant, at the time associated with the southern end of its distribution area.
+The capensis specific adjective stems from the first description of the plant, at the time associated with the southern end of the distribution.

-The species was found to escape and invade bushveld a little in the Magaliesberg.
+The species was found to escape and slightly invade bushveld in the Magaliesberg.
 This yellow flowering form of the plant was seen in a Gauteng garden.
-Foliage is as dense and lush as this unless the plant suffers severe drought stress.
+Foliage is as dense and lush as seen here unless the plant suffers drought stress.

 There is a related genus called Tecoma comprising some South American species, distinguished from the about 5 African Tecomaria species.
-T. capensis is, however, still sometimes called Tecoma capensis as well.
-The two genera are believed to share a common ancestor.
+T. capensis is, however, still sometimes called Tecoma capensis.
+The two genera are no longer believed to share a common ancestor.
 Only T. capensis grows naturally in southern Africa (Coates Palgrave, 2002; Riley, 1963; Letty, 1962).